stevepop/docker-sandbox/README.md

 This should generate two files, `nginx.crt` and `nginx.key`

 # In the project folder run the following;
-`docker-compose up -d` This will build the images and run the contaiers in the background.
+`docker-compose up -d` This will build the images and run the containers in the background.

+The application should be accessible at https://127.0.0.1